← All Guides

 Not sure what your list should look like?

-SpearMatch builds your personalized list based on your profile, telling you how many schools to apply to and what your reach, target, and safety breakdown should look like.
+SpearMatch builds your personalized list based on your profile, telling you how many colleges to apply to and what your reach, target, and safety breakdown should look like.
 Free, no account, about 4 minutes.

 Build My Free College List →